Plan changes during Medicare open enrollment and Medicare Advantage open enrollment: Key takeaways

 Planning to stay put?

-A Kaiser Family Foundation analysis found that during a four-year study, only about 13 percent of Medicare Part D (prescription drug coverage) enrollees switch plans from one year to the next, and 70 percent remained in the same plan.
+A recent Kaiser Family Foundation analysis found that only about 10 percent of Medicare Part D (prescription drug coverage) enrollees switched plans from 2016 to 2017, while 90 percent remained in the same plan.

-Similarly, only 11 percent of Medicare Advantage enrollees switched to a different plan from 2013 to 2014, and only 2 percent of Medicare Advantage enrollees opted to switch back to Original Medicare that year.
+Similarly, only 8 percent of Medicare Advantage enrollees voluntarily switched to a different plan from 2016 to 2017, and less than 1 percent of Medicare Advantage enrollees opted to switch back to Original Medicare that year.

 Clearly, most enrollees are either happy with their coverage – or possibly unaware of the alternatives that are available – or they’re daunted by the process of selecting and enrolling in a different plan.